Part 1: Republican candidate Donald Trump’s activities in Russia and compromising relationship with the Kremlin.

 Exploited Trump’s personal obsessions and sexual perversions in order to obtain suitable ‘kompromat’ (compromising material) on him.

 So here we are, the pee tape.
-Unless there is some incredible stroke of luck, we will never see it, and if we do will it honestly matter?
+Unfortunately (or fortunately) the pee tape in all likelihood does not exist.
+But even if it did exist, would it even matter?
 Donald Trump was caught on tape admitting to being a sexual predator and his supporters dismissed it as “locker room talk.”

-But let’s at least take a look at what we do know.
+So it is highly unlikely they do exist.
+But for any chance it does, let’s at least take a look at what we do know.
+Here is the passage in the Steele Dossier:

 According to Source D, where s/he had been present, Trump’s (perverted) conduct in Moscow included hiring the presidential suite of the Ritz Cartlon Hotel, where he knew President and Mrs Obama (whom he hated) had stayed on one of their official trips to Russia, and defiling the bed where they had slept by employing a number of prostitutes to perform a ‘golden showers’ (urination) show in front of him.
 The hotel was known to be under FSB control with microphones and concealed cameras in all the main rooms to record anything they want to.